 Liquidity risk is the risk that an entity will encounter difficulty in raising funds to meet commitments associated with financial instruments.
 The Company manages liquidity by maintaining adequate cash balances.
 The Company's expected source of cash flow in the upcoming year is anticipated to be through equity financing and future loan facilities, and potential joint venture agreements.
-Cash on hand at August 31, 2016 is insufficient to fund the Company's operational needs for the next 12 months.
+Cash on hand at August 31, 2017 is insufficient to fund the Company's operational needs for the next 12 months.
+Liquidity risk is assessed as high.